-Table 5: MicroEJ Core Engine Error Codes
+Table 7: MicroEJ Core Engine Error Codes

-Error Code Meaning 0 The MicroEJ Application ended normally (i.e., all the - non-daemon threads are terminated or System. exit(exitCode) has been called).
-See section Exit Codes. -1 The microejapp.o produced by SOAR is not compati- • ble with the MicroEJ Core Engine (microejruntime.a ).
+Table 7: MicroEJ Core Engine Error Codes Error Code 0 Meaning The MicroEJ Application ended normally (i.e., all the U non-daemon threads are terminated or System. exit(exitCode) has been called).
+See section Exit Codes. -1 The microejapp.o produced by SOAR is not compati- ' ble with the MicroEJ Core Engine (microejruntime.a ).
 The object file has been built from another MicroEJ Platform. -2 Internal error.
-Invalid link configuration in the MicroEJ Architecture or the MicroEJ Platform. -3 Evaluation version limitations reached: termination of the application.
-See section Limitations . -5 Not enough resources to start the very first MicroEJ thread that executes main method.
+Invalid link configuration in the MicroEJ - Architecture or the MicroEJ Platform. -3 Evaluation version limitations reached: termination of 3 the application.
+See section Limitations . -5 Not enough resources to start the very first MicroEJ J thread that executes main method.
 See section Op- tion(text): Java heap size (in bytes). -12 Number of threads limitation reached.
 See sections Limitations and Option(text): Number of threads. -13 Fail to start the MicroEJ Application because the speci- fied MicroEJ heap is too large or too small.
 See section Option(text): Java heap size (in bytes). -14 Invalid MicroEJ Application stack configuration.
-The stack start or end is not eight-byte aligned, or stack block size is too small.
-See section Option(text): Num- ber of blocks in pool. -16 The MicroEJ Core Engine cannot be restarted. -17 The MicroEJ Core Engine is not in a valid state because of one of the following situations: • SNI_startVM called before SNI_createVM.
-SNI_startVM called while the MicroEJ Appplication is running. • SNI_createVM called several times. • SNI_Createvin Called Several times. -18 The memory used for the MicroEJ heap or immor- tal heap does not work properly.
+The · · stack start or end is not eight-byte aligned, or stack block size is too small.
+See section Option(text): Num- ber of blocks in pool. -16 The MicroEJ Core Engine cannot be restarted. -17 The MicroEJ Core Engine is not in a valid state because 11 of one of the following situations: SNI_startVM called before SNI_createVM.
+SNI_startVM called while the MicroEJ Apppli- cation is running.
+SNI_createVM called several times.
+5.12_5.1 54.5 54.1 54.1 S.1.1 S.1.1 -18 The memory used for the MicroEJ heap or immor- tal heap does not work properly.
 Read/Write mem- ory checks failed.
 This may be caused by an invalid external RAM configuration.
 Verify java_heap and java_immortals sections locations. -19 The memory used for the MicroEJ Application static fields does not work properly.
 Read/Write memory checks failed.
 This may be caused by an invalid exter- nal RAM configuration.
 Verify .bss.soar section lo- cation. -20 KF configuration internal error.
 Invalid link configura- tion in the MicroEJ Architecture or the MicroEJ Plat- form. -21 Number of monitors per thread limitation reached.
 See sections Limitations and Options . -22 Internal error.
 Invalid FPU configuration in the MicroEJ Architecture. -23 The function LLMJVM_IMPL_initialize defined in the Abstraction Layer implementation returns an er- ror.
-1.3.4 MicroEJ Core Engine The function LLMJVM_IMPL_vmTaskStarted defined 258 U in the Abstraction Layer implementation returns an er- ror. -25 The function LLMJVM_IMPL_shutdown defined in the Abstraction Layer implementation returns an error
+4.4.
+MicroEJ Core Engine The function LLMJVM_IMPL_vmTaskStarted defined 4.4.
+MICTOEJ COTE ENGINE in the Abstraction Layer implementation returns an er- ror. -25 The function LLMJVM_IMPL_shutdown defined in the Abstraction Layer implementation returns an error